cds-snc/digital-canada-ca/content/en/blog/posts/we-get-by-with-a-little-help-from-our-friends.md

   blue sky.
 translationKey: help-from-friends
 ---
 I often get asked by fellow public servants “What authorities did the Canadian Digital Service (CDS) get to operate the way it does?”
-So I thought I would share the authorities and permissions we received when we went to Treasury Board to establish CDS:
+So I thought I would share the authorities we received when we went to Treasury Board to establish CDS:

 > Adding a unique visual identifier to the corporate identity for CDS per the Government of Canada Policy on Communications and Federal Identity.